25 Matches

 Win Sports says it will show 25 matches from World Cup 2026 in Colombia.

-25-match coverage, channel access details, and current streaming options for fans following World Cup 2026 on Win Sports in Colombia.
+25-match coverage, channel access details, and the current Win Play streaming route for fans following World Cup 2026 on Win Sports in Colombia.

 Win Sports has become a real World Cup 2026 broadcaster in Colombia.
 The channel officially announced that it acquired the rights to the FIFA World Cup 2026 and said it will bring 25 matches to Colombian viewers.